Inspector and object properties

 - Play: Unticking this box silences the note.

 - Velocity type: Sets the MIDI velocity of notes directly.
-Chose one of two values:
+Chose one of two options:

-- Offset: Make the value shown in "Velocity" relative to the default of 80.
+- Offset: Make the value shown in "Velocity" relative to the previous dynamic marking.

 - User: Make the value shown in "Velocity" absolute (i.e. the MIDI velocity is unaffected by dynamic markings).

-- Velocity: Adjust MIDI velocity of the note according to the setting chosen in "Velocity type."
+- Velocity: Set the MIDI velocity according to the option displayed in "Velocity type."

 - Fix to line: When ticked, the note is fixed to the top line of the standard 5-line staff.

 - Line: A positive number moves the "fixed" note down; a negative number moves it upwards.

 - If you select a notehead, the "Select" category displays buttons which allow you to easily switch the selection to the stem, beam, hook, duration dot (or dots) or tuplet number associated with the notehead (see image below).